 Even so, not even the researchers themselves believe that agriculture could ever be restricted only to the most optimal areas.
 There are insurmountable economical, social, and political barriers that would prevent this from happening.

-For instance, the new study found new areas for optimal farming in the mid-western US and below the Saharan desert, while huge croplands in Europe and India are designated as suboptimal and should be replaced with natural habitat.
+For instance, the new study found new areas for optimal farming in the mid-western US and below the Saharan desert, while huge croplands in Europe and India are designated as suboptimal and should be replaced with natural habitats.
 But even countries with the worst soil for growing crops would prefer to finance their agricultural output as a matter of national security.
-There are also immense logistical hurdles and unaccounted-for consequences that come with concentrating food production to only some key areas of the world.
+There are also immense logistical hurdles and unaccounted-for consequences that come with concentrating food production on only some key areas of the world.

 Redistributing the entire world’s croplands is not the point though.
 The map shows the location of the prime real estate for agriculture, which could help the industry distribute its efforts and resources in a more optimal fashion.
 We’ll never attain the environmental benefits of a 100% optimal farming strategy, but what we can do with this information could still prove immensely positive.
 At the very least, the most unproductive crops could be scrapped in favor of maximizing the environmental benefits.